Let down, robbed, even criminalised by it, the internet is no longer our servant, but our enemy. Let’s get started on Internet 2. Our internet.

 More recently, I took an interest in how the big platforms do their thing and by tracking down people who work in their security and “other” departments and interviewing them, I discovered that all of them share a single spying platform that accesses all the accounts of every user of platforms from Social Media to search and where a huge a file and persona is created and maintained about each and every one of us.
 Some is simple enough facts like when we logged in from what IP and browser, etc but some is dangerous speculation based on interest we appeared to have, people we spoke to etc. The likelihood of dangerously inaccurate assumptions is very high and we have no access to this data.

 What I also learned is that all the US spy agencies such as CIA, FBI, NSA etc access this system and consider it part of their file on all of us.
-If you are wondering how this came about, just look up the lucrative contracts dished out by US government and especially the Pentagon to people form Microsoft to Amazon, to Facebook to Google and others.
+If you are wondering how this came about, just look up the lucrative contracts dished out by US government and especially the Pentagon to people from Microsoft to Amazon, to Facebook to Google and others.
 I heard unverifiable rumours that others, possibly Five Eyes and maybe Israeli agencies were also accessing this huge covert file of stolen information and conjecture on top of the OSINT dungpile and we know that shady operators like Palantir are deeply involved and have deep ties of their own across social media as well as the spying and military complex.

 Not totally verifiable, but enough so to be worth a mention was the strong suggestion based on location of the servers at Langley, that the CIA and not the Ukrainian security services run the Myrotvorets online hitlist database where children, journalists, ex servicemen and even politicians get listed as enemies of the state and many of them meet a mysterious end soon afterwards only to be marked as “Liquidated” on the database.